|

 the Karakalpak road system and the construction of the new No'kis airport.
 Five years on however and events began to repeat

-themeselves.
+themselves.
 Karakalpakstan suffered from two major droughts in 2000 and 2001, which together had a devastating impact on the

-for continuing to use the Aral Sea crisis as an excuse for regional under performance.
+for continuing to use the Aral Sea crisis as an excuse for regional underperformance.
 He accepted the resignation of Timur

 sectors.